Billie Eilish releases surprise EP 'Guitar Songs' — listen to it here

-Pop sensation Billie Eilish has unveiled a surprise EP titled ‘Guitar Songs’, showcasing two tracks ‘TV’ and ‘The 30th’.
+The pop sensation has unveiled a surprise EP much to the delight of her fans.
+Titled ‘Guitar Songs’, Billie Eilish showcases two new tracks — ‘TV’ and ‘The 30th’ on her brand new EP.

-Eilish announced the EP’s launch yesterday evening (21 July) via an Instagram post, where she described the songs as “meaning so so much” to her.
+Eilish announced the EP’s launch yesterday on 21 July via an Instagram post, where she described the songs as “meaning so so much” to her.
 Only ‘The 30th’ is entirely new to fans — she debuted ‘TV’ last month during the Manchester stop of her ongoing Happier Than Ever world tour.

 View this post on Instagram